How To Meal Prep For Back To School + Recipe Ideas

 The biggest lesson when learning how to meal prep for beginners?
 Just do it.

 Sometimes you just need to do what’s fastest.
 If this means buying pre-cut veggies instead of hitting a market and washing/prepping yourselves?
 Rock it.

 The same goes for frozen veggies.
 These can be a huge time saver!

 I always tell clients I’d much rather have them eat vegetables than not.
 So, save yourself the sanity and opt for some packaged stuff if it keeps you sane.

 Meal prep tips are all about sanity- not more stress.
 I’ve long since stopped spending Sunday mornings making every single dinner we’ll eat during the week.
 Instead, I make sure everything is washed, prepped, and half-cooked to keep life simple.

 But Fruit & Nuts/Seeds- Lots

-Fruit is the fast food or packages food of the healthy world.
+The fruit is the fast food or packaged food of the healthy world.
 It’s simple, tasty and you can run out the door with it in your mouth.
-So, don’t skimp on buying the simple stuff (like apples and oranges) in place of the less healthy stuff (like fruit roll ups and dunkaroos ß do they still make these?!)
+So, don’t skimp on buying the simple stuff (like apples and oranges) in place of the less healthy stuff (like fruit roll-ups and dunkaroos – do they still make these?!)

-Don’t forget to pint these back to school meal prep tips and tricks!
+Don’t forget to pint these back to school tips on how to meal prep!

 Eating healthy meals while struggling to maintain a routine can be a challenge- a big one.
 And we all know that us mamas don’t have a lot of extra time (HA).
 But with a bit of thought and some simple tips on meal prep, you can definitely rock this healthy eating thing for you and the family.
 Stay sane when it comes to back to school food by planning ahead!